 How to Tell Friends and Family the Difficult News

-Telling family and friends that someone has died is a difficult and emotional task, but it’s important to approach the situation with care and sensitivity.
+Sharing the news with family and friends that someone has died is a difficult and emotional task, but it’s important to approach the situation with care and sensitivity.
 Here are some steps to approach this conversation:

 1. Prepare yourself: Take a moment to gather your thoughts and emotions before breaking the news.
 It can be helpful to rehearse what you want to say beforehand.
 Although sharing it might trigger your own grief, telling them can become a source of comfort, as you are reminded of how many people loved the person as you did.